Key takeaways

 Conditions treated by phentermine and Adderall

-Phentermine is FDA-approved for weight loss.
-It can be used to manage weight in people with obesity (BMI of 30 kg/m2 or higher) or people who are overweight (BMI of 27 kg/m2 or higher) with weight-related conditions like high blood pressure or diabetes.
-It acts as an appetite suppressant and is meant to be used alongside lifestyle changes, such as a reduced-calorie diet and increased physical activity.
+Phentermine is approved for weight loss in adults with obesity (BMI ≥30) or those who are overweight (BMI ≥27) with conditions like high blood pressure or diabetes.
+It works as an appetite suppressant and is meant to be used short-term, along with a reduced-calorie diet and increased physical activity.

 Condition | Phentermine | Adderall |